 All of this boils down to one thing and one thing only: Never, never, never ever remove any artifact from federal lands or waters.
 Period.
 If you do, well, I will let Martha Reeves and the girls tell you in this video clip:

 If you are an artifact collector, you just read the above text, and you watched the video, you are probably sitting there shell shocked.
 Your last tiny measure of hope has been dashed.

 One typical collector response to the hard, cold, dead truth is something along the lines of:

 But, but, but—I was always told that the Jimmy Carter Clause gives us collectors some kind of special break—a real out.
 I just never knew what that special out was— and no one could ever explain it to me.

 It has now been explained to you.
-If you are collecting prehistoric artifacts on federal lands or in federal waters, there really is no special break or special out that comprehensively protects you from arrest and prosecution.
+If you are collecting prehistoric artifacts or historic-era artifacts on federal lands or in federal waters, there really is no special break or special out that comprehensively protects you from arrest and prosecution.

 Another typical collector reaction is denial of the truth.
 This is the same precise reaction a mom has when she learns that her 10-year-old daughter Cindy has just been killed in a car wreck.

 No, my Cindy is not dead!!!
 She can’t be!!!
 I refuse to believe it!!!
 They must have her mixed up with someone else!!!

 Truth is—Cindy is dead as a doornail—and there is no escaping from that simple fact.
 There is also no escaping from the dead cold fact that it is illegal to hunt for artifacts on federal lands and in federal waters—and doing so could get your meat just as dead as Cindy (figuratively speaking).

 Another typical form of collector denial about ARPA goes something like this: